dagster-io/dagster/python_modules/dagster/docs/reference.rst

 higher-level tools with a special ``repository.yml`` file that tells the tools where to look for a repository definition.

+Dagster Types
+^^^^^^^^^^^^^

+The Dagster type system allows authors of solids and pipelines to optionally and gradually define the types of the data that flows between solids, and so to introduce compile-time and runtime checks into their pipelines.

+Types also allow for custom materialization, and are typically defined using the :func:`@dagster_type <dagster.dagster_type>` decorator or the :func:`as_dagster_type <dagster.as_dagster_type>` API.
+It is also possible to inherit from :class:`RuntimeType <dagster.RuntimeType>` directly.

-Config
+Environment Config
-^^^^^^
+^^^^^^^^^^^^^^^^^^

-Config defines the external environment with which a pipeline will interact for a given execution plan.
-Config can be used to change solid behavior, define pipeline- or solid-scoped resources and data that will be available during execution, or even shim solid inputs.
+Environment config defines the external environment with which a pipeline will interact for a given execution plan.
+Environment config can be used to change solid behavior, define pipeline- or solid-scoped resources and data that will be available during execution, or even shim solid inputs.

-Config is complementary to data (solid inputs and outputs) -- think of inputs and outputs as specifying `what` data a pipeline operates on, and config as specifying `how` it operates.
+Environment config is complementary to data (solid inputs and outputs) -- think of inputs and outputs as specifying `what` data a pipeline operates on, and config as specifying `how` it operates.

 Concretely, imagine a pipeline of solids operating on a data warehouse.
 The solids might emit and consume table partition IDs and aggregate statistics as inputs and outputs -- the data on which they operate.
-Config might specify how to connect to the warehouse (so that the pipeline could also operate against a local test database), how to log the results of intermediate computations, or where to put artifacts like plots and summary tables.
+Environment config might specify how to connect to the warehouse (so that the pipeline could also operate against a local test database), how to log the results of intermediate computations, or where to put artifacts like plots and summary tables.

-Config Fields
-^^^^^^^^^^^^^
+Configuration Schemas
+^^^^^^^^^^^^^^^^^^^^^

-Config fields define a schema for how users can config pipelines (using either Python dicts, YAML, or JSON).
-They tell the Dagster engine how to type check config provided in one of these formats against the pipeline context and enable many errors to be caught with rich messaging at compile time.
+Configuration schemas define how users can config pipelines (using either Python dicts, YAML, or JSON).
+They tell the Dagster engine how to type check environment config provided in one of these formats against the pipeline context and enable many errors to be caught with rich messaging at compile time.

 Config fields are defined using the :class:`Field <dagster.Field>` class.